Kyle Smith (critic)

 Kyle Smith (born 1966) is an American critic, columnist, and novelist.
-He is currently the film critic for The Wall Street Journal and the theater critic for The New Criterion.
+He is currently the film critic and a columnist for The Wall Street Journal and the theater critic for The New Criterion.
 Earlier, he was critic-at-large for National Review, a film critic and columnist for the New York Post, and a contributor to The Wall Street Journal, People, New York, Forbes, The New York Times, and Commentary.

 Education

 Smith graduated from East Longmeadow High School in East Longmeadow, Massachusetts in 1984 and from Yale University, summa cum laude, as an English major, and as a Phi Beta Kappa member.
 Smith served in the U.S. Army during the Persian Gulf War, holding the rank of lieutenant.
 From 1996 to 2005 he worked at People magazine as editor of book and music reviews.

 Writing

 A writer in Entertainment Weekly described Smith's film-reviewing style as "an exercise in hilarious hostility".
 He has been dubbed "America's most cantankerous film critic" by The Atlantic.